Friends Remember One Of Dorian's Victims On Grand Bahama

 "Philip was an expert bonefishing guide.
 His father had a company, raised him and taught him the ways of the sea."
 At a young age, Thomas worked as a guide with his father's company and later struck out on his own, Arnold says.
 "He was a local legend when it came to bonefishing."

 Thomas grew up in McLean's Town and continued to live there.
-Another friend, John Cirenza says, "It's a small town maybe 40 to 80 people, two streets, one church, one restaurant.
+Another friend, John Cirenza, says, "It's a small town — maybe 40 to 80 people — two streets, one church, one restaurant.
 He was family to maybe half the town."

-Matthew Arnold says pictures that friends have posted from McLean's Town since the storm show utter destruction.
+Arnold says pictures that friends have posted from McLean's Town since the storm show utter destruction.

 "The actual lot that Philip's home was on is empty," he says.

-Arnold says Thomas had at least ten boats and a couple of cars parked outside his house.
-"There's nothing on his plot of land any more at all.
+Arnold says Thomas had at least 10 boats and a couple of cars parked outside his house.
+"There's nothing on his plot of land anymore at all.
 And most of McLean's Town is destroyed in a similar nature."

 Like most Bahamians, Thomas had seen many hurricanes.
 He told friends he and his family would be fine weathering Dorian in his home in McLean's Town.
-Arnold says his last text was to a friend who asked if he was going to evacuate. "'He said, 'No, we're going to sit back here and watch the trees blow,'" Arnold says.
+Arnold says his last text was to a friend who asked if he was going to evacuate. "'He said, 'No, we're going to sit back here and watch the trees blow,' " Arnold says.
 "But I guess they didn't know how hard it was really going to blow."

-In addition to the Gofundme effort, John Cirenza is planning on loading a couple of fishing boats with construction equipment, including excavators and taking them to McLean's Town to help clean up the community where Philip Thomas made his life.
+In addition to the GoFundMe effort, Cirenza plans to load a couple of fishing boats with construction equipment, including excavators, and take them to McLean's Town to help clean up the community where Thomas made his life.